genejike/DEVOPS-PROJECT/AWS PROJECTS/07_DEVOPS_TOOLING_WEBSITE_SOLUTION/project-7.md

 Note 2: If you encounter 403 Error – check permissions to your /var/www/html folder and also disable SELinux sudo setenforce 0

-To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabledthen restrt httpd. a
+To make this change permanent – open following config file `sudo vi /etc/sysconfig/selinux `and set `SELINUX=disabled` then restrt httpd.

 Update the website’s configuration to connect to the database (in /var/www/html/functions.php file).
 Apply tooling-db.sql script to your database using this command